GiuliaZd/lec7Alg/activity1/README.md

 - Answer at least 5 questions from the following link.
-Make sure you write the question as well as the answer. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Graph/GraphIntroSumm.html
+Make sure you write the question as well as the answer. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Graph/GraphIntroSumm.html the answer:
+  What is the in degree of vertex 3? - 1
+  A complete graph is a clique of size: IVI
+  What is the degree of Vertex 3? - 2
+  Given a subset S of the vertices in a graph, when all vertices in S connect to all other vertices in S, this is called a: clique
+  A graph containing all possible edges is a **\_** graph - complete

 > You can refer to [link #2](#links) below for more info.